jatenner/xBOT/README.md

 ## 8. Deployment
 Vercel Cron (*/10 *) → `pnpm cron` **or** Railway always-on worker → `pnpm dev`.

+Render automatically runs all new migrations on every deploy via scripts/db_push.sh.
+Remember to keep SUPABASE_ACCESS_TOKEN in Render Secrets so the CLI can authenticate.

 ## 9. Advanced Content Pipeline

 ### 🔬 Trend-Research Fusion